Dreaming381/Latios-Framework/README.md

 for how to get started.

--   Sovogal – Significant contributions to Kinemation’s Mecanim controller and the Caligraphics module (including the name)
+-   Sovogal – Significant contributions to Kinemation’s Mecanim controller and the Calligraphics module (including the name)
 -   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support